1. We asked 200 pharma leaders about AI

 This evolution proves that AI maturity is a moving target — each step forward introduces new complexities to solve.

 AI in the pharma industry isn’t held back by technology, but by readiness.
-To scale AI successfully, pharma leaders must invest in skills, data governance, and internal alignment just as much as in software or infrastructure.
+To scale AI successfully, pharma leaders need to invest in skills, data governance, and internal alignment.
+These areas are as important as software and infrastructure.

 5. Where pharma is investing in artificial intelligence today